IEEE Smart Village SunBlazer IV

 Open source.
 Interview with Representative

-Smart Village will work directly with local entrepreneurs to set up a SunBlazer II in a community of need.
+Smart Village will work directly with local entrepreneurs to set up a SunBlazer IV in a community of need.
 A local entrepreneur may contact IEEE Smart Village and apply to get funding for their project.
-Application includes a detailed business plan describing how they will make their utilities sustainable after the initial donation.
+The application includes a detailed business plan describing how they will make their utilities sustainable after the initial donation.
 The micro-utility equipment is then seed-funded to an in-country NGO for their distribution.
 The program startup overview is provided here.

-As of August 2015, less than 100 systems.
+As of August 2015, less than 100 systems were deployed.
 Interview with Representative

 Manufacturer-specified power rating